What is cervical cancer?

 Cervical cancer is the development of a malignant tumor originating in the mucous membrane of the cervix, the narrow part between the vagina and the uterus.
 This cancer is caused by a sexually transmitted infection linked to prolonged contact with a virus of the human papillomavirus family (notably HPV 16 and 18).
 This infection is the most common STI in the world, with 80% of women infected at least once in their lives.
 In theory, HPV is eliminated naturally, but if not detected and treated in time, the infection can persist and develop into precancerous lesions and then cancer.

 That's why it's so important to have regular check-ups, from the age of 25 and even after 50.
-They enable precancerous lesions to be detected and treated before they develop into cancer. lFor example, cervical cancer lis one of the most frequently diagnosed cancers, even though it is often symptom-free.
-This means that, in most cases, it can be treated in time, since it develops slowly.
-On average, it takes around ten years from the time of contact with HPV for the first precancerous lesions to develop, and a further ten years before the lesions develop into cancer.
+They enable precancerous lesions to be detected and treated before they develop into cancer.
+Cervical cancer is one of the most frequently diagnosed cancers, even though it is often symptom-free.
+In most cases, this means that it can be treated in time, because cervical cancer develops slowly.
+In fact, on average, it takes around ten years from the time of contact with the HPV virus for the first precancerous lesions to develop, and another ten years before the lesions develop into cancer.

 Finally, the virus is transmitted by contact with the skin and mucous membranes, particularly during sexual intercourse, with or without penetration.
-For this reason, condoms are often not sufficient, as they do not provide complete protection since the base of the penis is often not covered.
+This is why condoms are often not enough, as they don't provide complete protection since the base of the penis is often not covered.

 Almost all cervical cancers (80-90%) originate in the lower part of the cervix, in the ectocervix.
 This cancer is known as squamous cell carcinoma.